demisto/content/Packs/DNSOverHttps/Integrations/DNSOverHttps/README.md

-Query dns names over https from Cloudflare or Google This integration was integrated and tested with version xx of DNSOverHttps
+Query dns names over https from Cloudflare or Google.

 ## Configure DNSOverHttps on Cortex XSOAR